Home » UWorld vs. TrueLearn

 Medical school student studying for USMLE exams in front of a laptop using TrueLearn and UWorld.

 Move over UWorld!
-There’s a new qbank in town!
+There’s a new Qbank in town!
 For some time now, many of our students at Elite Medical Prep have been asking the increasingly popular question: “Should I be using UWorld or TrueLearn as my question bank while preparing for the USMLE?”
 (To those of you reading and now asking, “Wait what?
 There are OTHER good qbanks out there aside from UWorld?!”
 The answer is YES!)
 However, bear in mind that UWorld isn’t regarded as the king of USMLE qbanks for no reason.
+In this post, we will be pinning UWorld vs. TrueLearn!

-But, is there a new contender for the qbank throne?
-Here’s our honest reviewal of the TrueLearn question bank and how it stacks up next to UWorld’s.
+Here’s our honest review of the TrueLearn question bank and how it stacks up next to UWorld’s.

 TrueLearn questions are similar in difficulty, length, and complexity when compared with UWorld.
 Subjectively, when taking a TrueLearn test, it does feel very much like taking a UWorld test.
 The same test-taking strategies were applicable and the material is what one would expect to be covered in UWorld questions.